The Penrose Inquiry

 Evidence & Impact

-The Penrose Inquiry was established in 2009 to examine NHS Scotland's response to HIV and Hepatitis C infections from blood products.
-Lord Penrose published his final report on 25 March 2015, making a single recommendation regarding testing for Hepatitis C.
+The Penrose Inquiry was established in April 2009 to examine NHS Scotland's involvement in the use of infected blood and blood products, particularly relating to HIV and hepatitis C transmission through blood transfusions and blood products between 1970 and 1991.
+Lord Penrose published his final report on 25 March 2015.

-The limited scope of the Penrose Inquiry's recommendations - a single testing recommendation - contrasts with the broader issues examined during the inquiry process.
-The progress update notes that the subsequent UK-wide Infected Blood Inquiry, which reported in 2024, made more comprehensive recommendations covering compensation and systemic reforms.
+The limited scope of the Penrose Inquiry's recommendations drew criticism from some affected individuals and campaigners who had hoped for broader findings on accountability and compensation.
+The progress update notes that the subsequent UK-wide Infected Blood Inquiry, which reported in 2024, made more comprehensive recommendations covering compensation schemes and systemic reforms.

 Reforms Attributed to This Inquiry

-- Testing programme for Hepatitis C established by Health Protection Scotland and Scottish National Blood Transfusion Service following the inquiry's single recommendation
+- Testing programme for hepatitis C established by Health Protection Scotland and Scottish National Blood Transfusion Service following the inquiry's recommendation

 5 years, 11 months Duration